arnaudin/arnaudin.github.io/_projects/brightidea-whiteboard.md

     content: |
       ## Product

+      **Problem:** our idea & innovation management platform was enterprise-ready and excelled at longer duration, asynchronous idea collection, but we were losing out on realtime brainstorming and ideation to whiteboarding tools like Mural & Miro.
+This was accelerated by the global pandemic driving knowledge workers online.
+Anything that previously happened face-to-face in a conference room was now digital.
+Our idea management admins were frequently requesting connectors to these 3rd party tools, so their employees could actually do something to manage whiteboard ideas after a session.
+We saw this as an opportunity to become the end-to-end solution ourselves.

+      **Solution:** Our initial aim was to build a tool with the basic building blocks for realtime ideation.
+Second to that, was to establish a deep and native integration with our existing idea management platform.
 The demo vidoes below offer an overview of the product capabilities.
-From the initial release through two quarterly updates we build a v1 whiteboarding product with:
+From the initial release through two quarterly updates we built a v1 whiteboarding product with:
         - Infinite canvas - no constraints on ideation and collaboration
-        - Multiplayer - share, follow, huddle--collaboration at the core
+        - Multiplayer - collaboration at the core: share, follow, huddle
         - Lines, shapes, text, images, and pen - all the building blocks you need for visualizing ideas
-        - Sticky notes - capture thoughts and ideas like you would in person
+        - Sticky notes - capture thoughts and represent ideas like you would in person
-        - Emojis & stickers - bringing fun and humanity to whiteboards
+        - Emojis & stickers - bringing personality, fun, and humanity to whiteboards
-        - Templates - jump in right away, from workshops to retros
+        - Templates - jump in right away without spending hours on prep--from workshops to retros
         - Brightidea integration - transfer ideas bi-directionally with our innovation platform
+        - Product-led growth - simple sharing, intuitive user access controls, free trials

   - section_layout: 1col-narrow
     images: